Lantern League: a Women’s Giving Circle

 Grant Recipients

 Our mission is to create opportunities for economic mobility for two generations by helping young mothers advance their education, build life and career skills, and nurture their child’s positive development.
-Funding will support the San Jose Teen Success Program, which provides 60 young mothers in San Jose with the support needed to 1) complete high school and pursue a post-secondary degree or certification, and 2) develop the knowledge and skills to nurture their child’s positive development.
-Shine breaks the cycle of poverty for young parents by addressing gaps in educational achievement and parenting skills for young mothers.
+Shine helps young moms (ages 13-25) identify barriers to continuing their education and connects them to counseling, healthcare, childcare, and housing support services to help them create thriving and healthy futures for themselves and their children.
+Shine’s San Jose Program will provide at least 60 young mothers with the support needed to complete high school and pursue post-secondary education, develop the skills to nurture their child’s positive development, enhance their financial literacy, and improve health and wellness for themselves and their child.

-Funding will be used for scholarships and activity fees for girls who would otherwise not be able to afford tuition.
-Presentation delivers a well-rounded, faith-based experience including academic excellence, award-winning teams and clubs, and individualized support where all are welcome.
+Funding will be used for scholarships and activity fees for girls who would otherwise be unable to afford tuition.
+Presentation delivers a well-rounded, faith-based experience, including academic excellence, award-winning teams and clubs, and individualized support where all are welcome.

 Upcoming Events